PlanetHorizont/ben.hoskings.net/_posts/2010-07-22-babushka-updates.markdown

 The next problem was scaling.
 Things worked alright when it was just a few dudes writing deps, but very quickly, dep names started to conflict, and it was clear that the dep source idea wouldn't scale as it was without people constantly treading on others' toes.

-So, the purpose of the updates is to make dep sources independent of each other.
-This involved a few separate changes to the way sources work.

-- Instead of loading sources into a single DepPool, each source has its own now, so it can independently maintain its own deps.
-- To reference a dep that isn't in the same source or one of the core sources, its name has to be namespaced---like `benhoskings:textmate` above.
-- Defining meta deps used to add a top-level method, like `pkg` or `tmbundle`, and since those can't be namespaced, they had to go.
-- The source system was redesigned so that it no longer distinguishes between sources that were added manually, and sources that were auto-added by a namespaced dep.
-Everything is automatic now, and the sources.yml config file has been eliminated.
-The only use of sources.yml was specifying load order, and now that sources are independent, load order doesn't really mean anything.
-- Instead of storing sources in `/usr/local/babushka/sources` for all to share, they're user-specific now, and live in `~/.babushka/sources`.
-- Now that babushka knows where to look for namespaced deps, sources are only loaded when a dep inside them is required.
-The old design loaded all known sources all the time.

 ## Everything is just a dep (and always was)

 The changes have made both writing and running deps a lot more intuitive, and removed a couple of elements of the original design that tended to confuse.